Sagrada Familia in Barcelona gets more than 5 million tourists annually.

 Once you have gone up the elevator and seen the fantastic views from one of the towers, you must climb down 400 odd stairs.

-Since before 11 am, this tourist attraction isn’t as crowded, you won’t take much time walking down the stairs.
+Before 11 am, Sagrada Familia is not as crowded, and you won’t take much time walking down the stairs.

-With the light streaming in, this is the best time to see the stained-glass windows.
+With the light streaming in at an angle, 10.30 am to 11.30 am is one of the best times to see the stained-glass windows.

 Sagrada Familia Towers in afternoon

-If for some reason you missed the above mentioned time slot, land up at the attraction by 3 pm.
+If you missed the time slot mentioned above, reach the attraction by 3 pm.

-Even the climb down the stairs is a little slow because the crowd walking ahead of you decide your speed.
+Even the climb down the stairs is a little slow because the crowd walking ahead of you decides your speed.

 Recommended Reading: Are Sagrada Familia Towers worth it?